Healthdirect Free Australian health advice you can count on.

 Who should not get the HPV vaccine?

-The vaccine is not suitable for people with certain bleeding disorders or a yeast allergy, or for pregnant women (although research shows there will be no significant effect on you or your baby if you have the vaccine and later find out you are pregnant).
-Ask your doctor if you're not sure whether you should be vaccinated against HPV.
+• are pregnant (though research shows that there will be no significant effect on you or your baby if you have the vaccine and then find out you are pregnant)

-Vaccination is your best protection against HPV.
 This table explains how the vaccine is given, who should get it, and whether it is on the National Immunisation Program Schedule.
-Some diseases can be prevented with different vaccines, so talk to your doctor about which one is appropriate for you.
+Some diseases can be prevented with different vaccines.
+Talk to your doctor about which one is appropriate for you.

 How many doses are required?